MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 Performance testing web apps was invented before the cloud.
 Much of the information around performance testing is aimed at large enterprise projects with enterprise resources.
 'Agile' means leaner, smaller, and iterative.

-We'll be looking at Agile Performance testing strategies.
+This article looks at Agile Performance testing strategies.
+We'll:

-In this article, we'll:

   - Build a small web app.
-  - Deploy it.
-  - Test it on our local machine
-  - Crush it in the cloud.
+  - Deploy it
+  - Performance test it with a variety of tools and techniques

-We'll look at two broad strategies for running performance tests: Local network, and Cloud-based.
+We'll look at two broad strategies for running performance tests: Local, and Cloud.

 But first, a little vocabulary and structure.